 Most of you will be able to complete these steps in a matter of minutes, but everything depends on your skill level and the state of your device.

-The exact iOS 11.3 download size will, again, depend on your device and your version of iOS.
-It’ll also depend on your connection speed.
+The exact iOS 11.3.1 download size will, again, depend on your device and your version of iOS.
+The download time will also depend on your connection speed.

-If you’re moving up from Apple’s iOS 11.2.6 update, your iOS 11.3 update will be several hundred megabytes.
-That said, it should only take a couple of minutes to download.
+If you’re moving up from Apple’s iOS 11.3 update, your iOS 11.3.1 update should be just a few megabytes.
+If you’re using a fast Wi-Fi connection is should only take a couple of seconds to download.
 If your Wi-Fi connection is slow, it will take longer.

-If you’re coming from an older version of iOS, your iOS 11.3 download will be much larger, possibly several hundred megabytes or more, due to the updates you missed along the way.
-This will increase the download time.
+If you’re coming from an older version of iOS, your iOS 11.3.1 download will be much larger, possibly several hundred megabytes or more, thanks to the updates you missed along the way.
+This will obviously increase the download time.

-If you’re upgrading from the iOS 11.2.6 update, the iOS 11.3 installation could take anywhere from eight to twelve minutes to complete.
-It took about eight minutes on our iPhone X.
+If you’re upgrading from iOS 11.3, the iOS 11.3.1 installation could take anywhere from three to eight minutes to complete.
+It took about three minutes on our iPhone X.